Anxiety + Diabetes

 If you have Medicaid (or Medical, or your state’s equivalent), your state’s Division of Mental Health and Addiction Services should have resources for local community mental health centers that accept this insurance.
 Your therapist or primary care doctor will also be able to suggest if you should consult a psychiatrist.
 A psychiatrist can prescribe medications for behavioral health concerns.

 While diabetes and anxiety may make a great pair, you don’t have to constantly live at their mercy.
 As you learn to accept and manage your anxiety, you’ll learn how to live well with it.
 It won’t be easy, and there’s a lot of trial and error.
-Of course, having type one means you’re used to that!
+Of course, having type 1 means you’re used to that!
 And always remember, you’re not alone in this.